transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part2.md

 mode, I'll leave it as a possible secondary frontend for a later date.

 Libretro has a similar restriction in that you give it a function to be called each time a frame is needed, and the simulation would have to be run in that time.
-It also really doesn't fit with my hope for a more general simulation platform, as it's specifically intended for game emulators, so this definitely isn't a good choice as my primary frontend.
+However it also supplies its own main function and update loop, and control is only passed to the specific machine emulator when a game is loaded (which is also handled by the library) or when the next frame of data is needed.
+It might be fine for a single-purpose video game emulator but it really doesn't fit with my hope for a more general simulation platform, so this definitely isn't a good choice as my primary frontend.

 That left Minifb, which turned out to be the best fit.
 It's very simple without a lot of features.
 You create a window (just one function call), a frame buffer to fill the window, and a main loop